 On the strength of that network, including former PayPal founders Peter Thiel and Max Levchin as well as former Visa CEO Carl Pascarella, the pair was able to raise a $50 million Series B one year after the company’s inception.

 Within that year, Brex was able to amass over 1,000 paying users as well reaching $300 million in transaction volume.
-By 2019, the company grew to a valuation of $2.6 billion, raising hundreds of millions in the process and showing no signs of slowing down to date.
+By 2019, the company grew to a valuation of $2.6 billion, raising hundreds of millions in the process.

 How Does Brex Make Money?